frkn-dev/liberty-ios/Instructions/How to run the project.md

 ## Build the app
 Cheers!
 You almost made it!
 Only a few more steps to go
-- Open folder with project and double-click on `Liberty.xcodeproj` file
+- Open a folder with the project and double-click on `Liberty.xcodeproj` file
 - Select which device you want to use (or select simulator)
 - Click on `Run` button (or press `⌘ + R`)